 This was the event that inspired the creation of this particular “assignment,” which became the focus of the second week of that kindness class back in 2001.
 I’ve offered it a handful of times in my kindness classes since then.
 Of all the themes I’ve offered, it has generated the most confusion, maybe even angst, among kindness class participants.
 One past participant voiced her confusion this way, “So, I have found this homework puzzling.
 What do I want… World peace?
 If I could give that I would be going to Oslo. $10,000?
 If I could give that, I wouldn’t want it myself.”

 I offer her comments here to provide a voice for any of you who may be feeling the same way now.
 In response, I want to encourage you to look for other interpretations of this week’s mission, perhaps those that may sound simple or even superficial.
 For instance, if you want world peace, providing a moment of peace for someone contributes to world peace.
 And if you want to experience wealth in monetary terms, giving a child a small amount of money may achieve the same thing $10,000 would achieve for you.

 In terms of inspiration, perhaps you can take time to turn back the clock to September 11, 2001 and think about your own thought process and what you did in response to the events of that day.
 To assist this process, consider these words written by William Sloane Coffin and published in The Nation on January 12, 2004 under the heading “Despair is Not an Option:”

 Lastly, to see the concept of this week’s mission spread throughout a community, take a look at the video below about the residents Gander, Newfoundland in Canada who found themselves hosting thousands of stranded airline passengers beginning on September 11, 2001.
-There is an even better one, much longer, told by Tom Brokaw, that aired during the Olympics in 2010.
-If you can find a link to it, please share it with me.

 NEXT STEP: Read Reflection Message #2